Renewable energy in Austria

-By the end of 2016 Austria already fulfilled their EU Renewables Directive goal for the year 2020.
-By 2016 renewable energies accounted for 33.5% of the final energy consumption in all sectors (heat, electricity, mobility).
-The renewable energy sector is also accountable for hosting 41,591 jobs (full-time equivalent) and creating a revenue of 7,219 million euros in 2016.
+By the end of 2016, Austria already had fulfilled their EU Renewables Directive goal for the year 2020.
+By 2016, renewable energies accounted for 33.5% of the final energy consumption in all sectors (heat, electricity, mobility).
+The renewable energy sector was also accountable for hosting 41,591 jobs (full-time equivalent) and creating a revenue of 7,219 million euros in 2016.

 87% of Austria's electricity generation was produced by renewable sources in 2023, the second highest in the EU.
 However, Austria ranks 6th in total renewable energy consumption (42.9% of gross final energy consumption), as total energy includes electricity, heating/cooling, and transport sectors.
 Despite this high renewable electricity share, Austria's CO2 emissions intensity was 59 grams per kWh, higher than France's 48 grams per kWh, which relies on nuclear energy as baseload.
 Austria's electricity mix includes 12% gas, explaining its higher emissions compared to Sweden's 8 grams per kWh - the EU's lowest - achieved through 70% of electricity from hydroelectric (41%) and nuclear (29%) sources.

 Government targets

-The new Government of Austria set 2017 an ambitious goal.
-First of all, they want 100% of renewable electricity by 2030 and secondly, proceed the decarbonization of the energy system by 2050.
+The new Government of Austria set an ambitious goal in 2017.
+First of all, they planned to achieve 100% of renewable electricity by 2030 and secondly, proceed the decarbonization of the energy system by 2050.
 As of 2016, renewable energies account 71.7% in Austria.
-Achieving this goal can only succeed if the necessary organizational and economic framework conditions are also created in order to be able to continue to guarantee the security and the quality of supply.
+It is only possible to achieve this goal if the necessary organizational and economic framework conditions are also created in order to be able to continue to guarantee the security and the quality of supply.
 Overall, realistic goals should be defined, whose implementation and achievement can be underpinned by appropriate measures.
 It was calculated by the Austrian Energy Agency (AEA) that in order to achieve the target, the annual generation of electricity from renewable energy sources must be increased by up to 35 terawatt hours by 2030.
 Since hydropower in Austria is only possible to a limited extent, additional consumption must be covered by wind power and photovoltaic systems.
 This massive development of power generation from renewables, also requires a parallel large-scale expansion of electricity grids and in particular the storage capacity.

 Decarbonization means a drastic reduction of carbon emissions and the replacement of fossil fuels by renewable energy sources.
 This will only be economically and technically possible through linking power, heat and mobility into an integrated energy system (sector coupling).
-It is not only in the field of electricity, but also to find appropriate measures in the other sectors to achieve the ambitious goals.
+It is not only important in the field of electricity, but also to find appropriate measures in the other sectors to achieve the ambitious goals.